QunATCG/scMutrace-tutorial/AdvancedFunctions/PopulationGermline/readme.md

 **Run with**

-replace BED input with your BED files in `map1000genome.sh`.
-These files were extracted from output of scMutrace
+Replace the BED files in `map1000genome.sh` with your own BED files, which were extracted from the output of scMutrace.

 ![BED files](./bed_input_codes.png)